cs50nestm/cs50labs/operators/README.md

 and of course the result would be `30`.

 We can use these operators with numbers or variables.
-If I've already assigned the value `10` to an integer varialbe `a`, this is the same exact operation as above.
+If we've already assigned the value `10` to an integer variable `a`, we would get the same result by writing

 ```c
 a * 3;